One of the lucky ones

 Parley for the Oceans have started the Global Clean Up International Network which consists of partners working to “remove plastic debris from coastlines and intercept it in remote areas, where no solid waste management exists”.

 Bionic Yarn have found a way to reuse ghost nets by collecting them by the tonne, melting them down and spinning them out into new yarn to make new fabric.
 This and other similar projects find a way of turning garbage into a commodity in order to shift perception.

-Recognizing the importance of talking about this issue with the future generation who’ll inherit it, author and Skeleton Sea collaborator, Nicola Leigh has written a book specifically for younger readers named Blue Spaghetti.
+Recognizing the importance of talking about this issue with the future generation who’ll inherit it, author (Skeleton Sea collaborator and author of this post), Nicola Leigh has written a book specifically for younger readers named Blue Spaghetti.
 By following the story of Albert Ross The Albatross, her aim is to give concerned adults or children a tool to open up a conversation together about ghost nets, as it is not always easy to find the right words to describe their terrible effects on children’s favorite animals.

 The World Animal Protection Organisation (WAPO) have set up the Global Ghost Gear Initiative (GGGI) “which brings together governments, private-sector companies, and non-governmental organisations to tackle the problem”.

 Fishing for Energy have collected 2.8m pounds of fishing gear from bins placed in 42 communities across the US since 2008.